 Publishers and Subscribers are already familiar roles in the Streamr Network.
 These roles are only related to the data flows in the network, meaning these roles could be seen as being one layer ‘below’ the tokenomics.
 In the below diagrams, data flows are shown in blue.

-The introduction of token economics defines three new roles: Sponsor, Broker, and Delegator.
+The introduction of token economics defines three new roles: Sponsor, Operator, and Delegator.
 These roles use DATA tokens to participate in the incentive mechanisms, and those value flows are shown in the diagrams below in orange.

 It should be noted that the roles are independent of each other and can be mixed and matched by all actors depending on their goals, for example, the same person could be a Sponsor, Publisher, and a Delegator.